MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]Lab1_Create_solution_plan_designer.md

 ![Screenshot of the components suggested by the solution agent. ](media/1eb4f7964fec7944d571d635080c63b6.png)

 15. In the **Solution Agent**, select the **Edit** button.
-16. In the **Copilot** field, under the Technology heading, enter the following: *“Create an item checkout agent to answer employee questions.”*
+16. In the **Copilot** field, under the Technology heading, enter the following: `Create an item checkout agent to answer employee questions.`
 17. Select the **Go** button.
 18. An **Item Checkout Agent** will be added.
 Select **Keep**.
 19. If you are happy with the suggestions from the **Solution Agent**, select **Looks good**.